andreyorst/powerline.kak/README.md

 to **powerline.kak**.

 ## Writing a module
-This is bit tricky part, but you can add your own modules to powerline.
-To create a module you need this things:
+This is a bit trickier than writing themes, but you can add your own modules to powerline.
+To create a module you need the following things:

 - declare Boolean option for toggling module on and off.
 - declare string option for contents of the module within the powerline.